hcp4715/dockerHDDM/README.md

 `hddm:tutorial_alpha`: Python 3.8.8, HDDM 0.8, and kabuki 0.6.4 installed directly from github, also with testing scripts that aimed at working with arviz

 ## What is HDDM?
 HDDM is a python package for hierarchical drift diffusion modelling, see [here](https://hddm.readthedocs.io/en/latest/index.html) for more.
+Please note the original HDDM developing team has released an updated version `[HSSM](https://lnccbrown.github.io/HSSM/)`.
+The purpose of this image is for those who are still using HDDM.

 ## What's new about this docker image?
 This docker image was based on a previous HDDM docker image by Mads ([@madslupe](https://hub.docker.com/r/madslupe/hddm)), with a few improvements.
 * Parallel processing with `p_tqdm` (`pathos` and `tqdm`).
 * With the latest HDDM package.
 * A few new python packages that are used for plotting (`seaborn`, `plotly`).
-* Related packages for Bayesian inference (`Arviz`).
+* Python packages for Bayesian inference (`Arviz`).

 In the `example` folder of this docker image (see below on how to use this image), you can find jupyter notebooks.
 Most of them include a jupyter notebook that reproduce the [official tutorial](http://ski.clps.brown.edu/hddm_docs/tutorial.html).